Princess Sophia of the United Kingdom: Early life

-The Princess Sophia was born at Buckingham House, London on 3 November 1777, the twelfth child and fifth daughter of King George III and Queen Charlotte.
+Sophia was born at Buckingham House, London on 3 November 1777, the twelfth child and fifth daughter of King George III and Queen Charlotte.
 The young princess was christened on 1 December 1777 in the Great Council Chamber at St James's Palace by Frederick Cornwallis, Archbishop of Canterbury.
 Her godparents were Prince August of Saxe-Gotha-Altenburg (her first cousin once-removed), the Duchess of Brunswick-Wolfenbüttel (her first cousin twice-removed) and the Duchess of Mecklenburg (wife of her first cousin once-removed), all of whom were represented by proxies.

 Upon Sophia's birth, King George ensured his daughters and younger sons would have allowances; through a provision of Parliament, Sophia and her elder sisters were each to receive an annual income of £6,000 either upon their marriages or the king's death.
 The royal household was very rigid and formal, even when only the royal family were together in private.
 For instance, when the King entered a room, his daughters were expected to stand up, remain silent until addressed, and not leave until given permission.
 Queen Charlotte made attempts to be economical where possible; the younger princesses wore country-made dresses, which were less expensive, and ate plain food.

 Sophia's early life was focused on education.
 Lady Charlotte Finch served as her governess, a role she performed for all the royal children.
 As with the strict education and discipline received by her brothers, Lady Charlotte through the sub-governesses chosen by Queen Charlotte arranged expert tutors to give the princesses lessons in English, French, music, art, and geography; Sophia and her sisters were also allowed to play sports and boisterous games with their brothers.
 The queen sought to combine her daughters' entertainments with educational benefits.
 Sophia and her siblings were brought up with an exposure to theatre and were entertained with special performances.
-Princess Sophia's first appearance in public occurred when she accompanied her parents and elder siblings to a commemoration for George Frideric Handel, held at Westminster Abbey on 26 May 1784.
+Sophia's first appearance in public occurred when she accompanied her parents and elder siblings to a commemoration for George Frideric Handel, held at Westminster Abbey on 26 May 1784.

 Uncommon for men of the period, Sophia's father was involved in her early upbringing and preferred his daughters to his sons.
 When possible he attended the princesses' birthday parties and other special events, and was kept informed on their progress in the schoolroom.
 A family friend once remarked, "I never saw more lovely children, nor a more pleasing sight than the King's fondness for them."
 On the other hand, Queen Charlotte invoked fear in her daughters and, according to royal historian A. W. Purdue, she was not "benignly maternal".